kelvinz/code-notes/courses/spark.md

 **bg influence**
 Multiplies a color or texture against a grayscale version of the video feed.
 Only available in the face paint material.

+**camera texture**
+A texture that extracts live video as it’s being captured by the device camera.
+The camera texture can be combined with segmentation to separate someone from their background.
+You can also manipulate the pixels in the texture to modify the image.

+**canvas**
+A container for laying out 2D objects and making them responsive to the size of the device screen.